 FIRST ® Tech Challenge - Houston

 Enhance your FIRST Championship experience.
 App includes detailed program schedules, interactive maps, activities, team info, alerts, and more.
-Download in March.
+Download.

 What is FIRST ® Tech Challenge?